zowe/docs-site/docs/appendix/zowe-glossary.md

 A group of people contributing and participating in the Zowe project.
 Such a group owns one or more projects.
 Every squad is required to have a representative on the Technical Steering Committee (TSC), and participate in relevant working groups.
 For more information about how a squad works, see [Squads](https://github.com/Zowe/community/blob/master/Technical-Steering-Committee/squads.md).

-#### Technical Steering Committee (TSC)

-The governing body that is responsible for the overall planning, development, and technical feedback assessment of Zowe.
-The TSC meets every Thursday to go over squad updates and discuss issues regarding the zowe initiative.
-To get notified of upcoming meetings and agendas, join the [TSC Slack channel](https://openmainframeproject.slack.com/archives/C01H6CY0ZD1).

-#### zZowe Conformance Program
+#### Zowe Conformance Program

-The Zowe Support Provider Conformance Program gives vendors the ability to showcase their Zowe support competencies via well defined criteria.
+The Zowe Support Provider Conformance Program gives vendors the ability to showcase their Zowe support competencies via well-defined criteria.
 It is administered by the Linux Foundation and Open Mainframe Project.

 #### Zowe Component